dgwozdz/HN_SO_analysis/README.md

 When dealing with the problem of relationship, an operationalization of variables to investigate is needed.
 Here, the phenomenon which was examined was described as “popularity of a given technology”.
-What is it and how to measure it in the context of SO and HN?
-It could be defined as liking or attraction to a certain person, an idea or, in our case, a technology.
-In the context of this analysis you can name at least a few metrics by which you could measure whether something is popular or not.
+What is it and how to measure it in the context of SO and HN? **Popularity** could be defined as liking or attraction to a certain person, an idea or, in our case, a technology.
+In the context of this analysis (SO and HN), you can name at least a few metrics by which you could measure whether something is popular or not.
 Additionally, they should be measured in a certain time unit, e.g. daily.
 If data that we would like to analyse can be identified by an ordered time index (the unit is irrelevant) that means that we deal with a **time series**.

-I suggest starting the analysis with variables such as a number of questions (SO) / posts (HN) for a given programming language and points gathered by those questions (SO) / topics (HN).
+I suggest starting the analysis with available empirical variables such as a number of questions (SO) / posts (HN) for a given programming language and points gathered by those questions (SO) / topics (HN).
 Those two are probably the most universal ones.
 Of course, you could come up with much more variables, for example:

 1)  number of times questions from a certain time span (e.g. from a given day) were tagged as a favourite,